 While any time is a good time to visit Hawaii, not all months are created equal.
-Here’s how Aussies can escape the crowds, nab a cheaper hotel rate and find less expensive airfares for their next Hawaii holiday.
+Here’s how travellers can escape the crowds, nab a cheaper hotel rate and find less expensive airfares for their next Hawaii holiday.

-Between 620,000 and 810,000 visitors from around the world flock to Hawaii each month, making it a consistently popular holiday destination.
+Between 715,000 and 938,000 visitors from around the world flock to Hawaii each month, making it a consistently popular holiday destination.

-These patterns can help us identify when the destination is less busy, and when the hotels and airlines are more likely to extend lower prices as they try to entice more holiday-makers to Hawaii.
+These patterns can help us identify when the destination is less busy, this is when hotels and airlines are more likely to extend lower prices as they try to entice more holidaymakers to Hawaii.

 Total Visitors to Hawaii

-- Oahu 5.3 million
+- Oahu 5.6 million

-- Maui 2.5 million
+- Maui 2.7 million

-- Hawaii Island 1.5 million
+- Hawaii Island 1.7 million

-- Kauai 1.15 million
+- Kauai 1.2 million

-- Molokai 65,000
+- Molokai 58,000

-- Lanai 57,000
+- Lanai 63,000

 If you are after a less crowded vacation consider Hawaii Island, Kauai, Molokai or Lanai.

-Hawaii has the least number of visitors in September, February, November and April.
+Hawaii has the least number of visitors in September, October and February.
 Therefore, these are the best months to escape the crowds and nab a cheaper hotel rate.

-If you look at the school holiday periods of these two major markets you’ll see the correlation between these dates and the number of Total Visitors to Hawaii.
+If you look at the School Holiday periods of these three markets you’ll see the correlation between these dates and the number of Total Visitors to Hawaii.

 Generally speaking, the two peak periods in Hawaii are:

-- June to August, Hawaii’s three summer months which co-incide with the U.S. Summer Break, Japan’s Summer Holidays and Australia’s own Term 2 School Holiday period.
+- June to August, Hawaii’s three summer months which coincide with the U.S. Summer Break, Japan’s Summer Holidays and Australia’s own Term 2 School Holiday period.

 - Mid-December to Mid-January, a global period of celebration where the U.S. Winter Break, Japan’s Winter Holidays and Australia’s Term 4 School Holidays all occur.

-Please be cognizant of Official Hawaii State Holidays.
+Please be cognizant of Hawaii State Holidays.
 Many Americans take mini-breaks at these times, travelling inter-island or across from the U.S. mainland to Hawaii resulting in a price spike.
 For a list of State Observed Holidays click here.

 - When choosing your Hawaii holiday dates, you should also get The Scoop on Hawaii Weather and review the Hawaii Events Calendar to see what Hawaii Signature Events are on during your stay!